 But for many professionals, machine learning is still a bit of a mystery.
 At first blush, it seems that only PhDs and senior data scientists are the ones utilizing its full capabilities.
 However, the reality is that anyone with a fundamental background in mathematics can learn the nuts and bolts of machine learning and apply it to the enterprise.
 Sometimes it just takes a little motivation to get the learning process kick-started.

 Looking forward to becoming a Machine Learning Engineer?
-Check out the Machine Learning Certification Training Course and get certified today.
+Check out the AI and ML Certification and get certified today.

 If you’re ready to take the plunge, follow these basic guidelines to begin fulfilling the prerequisites for an exhilarating machine learning job.

 What Is Machine Learning and Where Does It Fit?